linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 Another way for investors to invest in public equity commercial real estate is via exchange-traded funds (ETFs), a collective investment vehicle described in chapter 32.
 Three examples are the Vanguard REIT Index ETF, iShares Dow Jones U.S. Real Estate, and Schwab U.S. REIT ETF.
 The Vanguard REIT Index ETF which tracks the MSCI US REIT index, invests in equity REITs with a bias towards large ETFs.
 As of April 30, 2016, this ETF had a position in 150 REITs, with a quarter of the portfolio's holdings being in the retail REIT sector.
 As the name indicates, iShares Dow Jones U.S. Real Estate has as its benchmark the Dow Jones U.S. Real Estate Index, whereas the Schwab U.S. REIT ETF tracks the Dow Jones U.S. Select REIT Index.

-# Public Nontraded REITs
+## Public Nontraded REITs

 The most popular type of REIT is publicly traded on an exchange and falls into the quadrant of public commercial real estate equity.
 However, there are public nontraded REITs structured in the same way as traditional REITs (and subject to the same investment and payout constraints) but not traded on a public exchange, with the investment generally tied up for 7 to 10 years until a liquidity event (e.g., sale or listing) allows return of any proceeds to investors.
 Nontraded REITs, typically marketed to "mom and pop" investors, are part of the private commercial real estate equity available to individuals.
-According to the Investment Program Association, from 2000 to 2014, nontraded REITs raised  \$124 billion of capital, including\$ 21.1 billion in 2014 alone.
+According to the Investment Program Association, from 2000 to 2014, nontraded REITs raised \$124 billion of capital, including \$21.1 billion in 2014 alone.
 The sponsors of nontraded REITs have been criticized for the high fees and sometimes misleading statements by brokers who aggressively sell this investment vehicle.
 The U.S. SEC identifies the following issues associated with investing in nontraded REITs:

 - Lack of liquidity.
 Nontraded REITs are illiquid investments, which mean that they cannot be sold readily in the market.
 Instead, investors generally must wait until the non-traded REIT lists its shares on an exchange or liquidates its assets to achieve liquidity.
 These liquidity events, however, might not occur until more than 10 years after your investment.
 - Nontraded REITs usually offer investors' opportunities to redeem their shares early but these share redemption programs are typically subject to significant limitations and may be discontinued at the discretion of the REIT without notice.
 Redemption programs also may require that shares be redeemed at a discount, meaning investors lose part of their investment if they redeem their shares.